Behavioral Finance and Behavioral Investing

 Not everyone is cut out to be a behavioral investor.

 What kind of investor are you?
-Let’s group investors by type, and then attempt to understand some basic heuristics and biases.
+First, let’s group investors by type and then attempt to understand some basic heuristics and biases.

 Let’s look at growth investing, value investing, dividend investing, MPT investing, and finally, behavioral investing:

-- Value Investing: here, you try to buy low and sell high (or never sell).
-Stocks can be cheap because they deserve to be, or because they are a diamond in the rough.
-To have an advantage, you need to know the future, or be able to suss out which details matter in a financial statement.
+- Value Investing: You try to buy low and sell high (or never sell).
+Stocks can be cheap because they deserve to be or because they are a diamond in the rough.
+To have an advantage, you need to know the future or figure out which details matter in a financial statement.
 Nothing the DIY investor cares to do…

 - Dividend Investing: perhaps the worst of both worlds, dividend investors believe that income is the answer.
-I wrote on the topic in RIP Retirement, but the short of the matter is dividend stocks are a risky and tax-inefficient way to invest.
+The short of the matter is dividend stocks are a non-optimal and tax-inefficient way to invest.

-- Behavioral Investing: the most difficult to do, you need to understand where others fail, and more importantly, how you can take advantage of the irrational behavior.
-All while understanding and battling your own heuristics and biases…
+- Behavioral Investing: the most difficult to do, you need to understand where others fail and, more importantly, how you can take advantage of the irrational behavior.
+All while understanding and battling your heuristics and biases.

-As a DIY investor who is drawn to complexity (see Rick Ferri’s Evolution of an Index Investor), I still think that it is possible to do better than the market (which is described better by chaos theory than current models).
-Not by picking growth or value stocks, and not by picking trends or sectors, but by understanding my own weaknesses.
+As a DIY investor drawn to complexity (see Rick Ferri’s Evolution of an Index Investor), I still think it is possible to do better than the market (which is described better by chaos theory than current models).
+Not by picking growth or value stocks, and not by picking trends or sectors, but by understanding my weaknesses.
 There are many!

-As humans, recency and overconfidence bias are strongly entrenched after a decade-plus bull market.
+As humans, recency and overconfidence bias are firmly entrenched after a decade-plus bull market.
 Who has actually lost money in the last decade?
 Well, anyone not 100% invested in the S&P 500.

-More important than knowing what worked in the past (because it only works well until it stops working well), it is knowing what your thesis is for the next 5 or 10 years.
+More critical than resulting and relying on what worked in the past (because it only works well until it stops working well), it is knowing your thesis for the next 5 or 10 years.
 Care to predict the future?